RuffLogix/license-plate-generator/README.md

 1. **Enter Details**: Provide the desired `text`, `number`, and select a `province`.
 2. **Generate Plate**: Click on `Download` to save your custom license plate image.

-**Warning**: The use of counterfeit or unauthorized license plates is illegal and may result in criminal charges.
+**⚠️ Warning**: The use of counterfeit or unauthorized license plates is illegal and may result in criminal charges.
 This tool is intended for entertainment purposes only.

 # Reference